Pretrial Services in Oakland County, Michigan

 Assisting Courts in Making Bond and Bail Decisions Relative to People Recently Arrested.

 Pretrial Services in Oakland County, Michigan, is a division of Oakland County Community Corrections that screens adults who have been arrested and begins the criminal justice process.
 The goal of pretrial services is to determine a person’s suitability for pretrial release from jail and what conditions should be placed on a person when and if they are released.

 Pretrial services uses a Praxis test to evaluate a person for pretrial release from jail.
 Praxis is a pretrial risk assessment tool that scores factors that can predict pretrial misconduct, such as failure to appear or re-arrest.
-The score determines the bond type, amount and level of supervision needed.
+The score determines the bond type, amount, and level of supervision needed.
 The goal is to safely release as many people from pretrial incarceration as possible while not placing public safety at risk.
 A pretrial services report is a great help to a judge or magistrate in determining a proper bond amount.
-The pretrial services report gives them a huge amount of information regarding a person so that a good, and proper, bond decision can be made.
+The pretrial services report gives them a huge amount of information regarding a person so that a good, proper, bond decision can be made.
 Most judges and magistrates rely heavily on the pretrial services bond recommendation.

 Pretrial Services will also check all court records (district, circuit, and probate), Secretary of State, and LEIN to determine prior convictions and possible prior failure to appear in court incidents.
 Pretrial services will also contact references, family members, schools, employers, probation, or parole officers to get information relative to a person.

-As part of a bond, direct reporting to pretrial services may be require as a condition of release.
-Violations or non-compliance of release conditions are reported to the court and prosecutor’s office.
+As part of a bond, you might be direct to report to pretrial services directly as a condition of release.
+Violations or non-compliance of release conditions are reported to the court and the prosecutor’s office.